vtex/shoreline/styleguides/admin/documentation/form/toggle.md

 }
 ```

-### Multiple Togglees
+### Multiple Toggle

-Oftentimes we need to render multiple togglees and store the checked values in an array.
-It can be easily done using our `useToggleState` hook, you just need to pass the hook return object to the toglees `state` property and define a `value` for each `Toggle`.
+Oftentimes we need to render multiple toggles and store the checked values in an array.
+It can be easily done using our `useToggleState` hook, you just need to pass the hook return object to the toggles `state` property and define a `value` for each `Toggle`.

 ```jsx
 import { Toggle, Heading, useToggleState, ThemeProvider } from '@vtex/admin-ui'